-The ADT7311 is a high accuracy digital temperature sensor in a narrow 8-lead SOIC package.
-It contains a band gap temperature reference and a 16-bit ADC to monitor and digitize the temperature to a 0.0078°C resolution.
-The ADC resolution, by default, is set to 13 bits (0.0625°C).
+The ADT7320 is a high accuracy digital temperature sensor that offers breakthrough performance over a wide industrial temperature range, housed in a 4 mm \times 4 mm LFCSP package.
+It contains an internal band gap reference, a temperature sensor, and a 16-bit analog-to-digital converter (ADC) to monitor and digitize the temperature to a resolution of 0.0078°C. The ADC resolution, by default, is set to 13 bits (0.0625°C).
 The ADC resolution is a user programmable mode that can be changed through the serial interface.

-The ADT7311 is guaranteed to operate over supply voltages from 2.7 V to 5.5 V. Operating at 3.3 V, the average supply current is typically 210 μA.
-The ADT7311 has a shutdown mode that powers down the device and offers a shutdown current of typically 2 μA.
-The ADT7311 is rated for operation over the -40°C to +150°C temperature range.
+The ADT7320 is guaranteed to operate over supply voltages from 2.7 V to 5.5 V. Operating at 3.3 V, the average supply current is typically 210 $\mu A.$ The ADT7320 has a shutdown mode that powers down the device and offers a shutdown current of typically 2.0 μA at 3.3 V. The ADT7320 is rated for operation over the $-40^{\circ}C$ to $+150^{\circ}C$ temperature range.

 The CT pin is an open-drain output that becomes active when the temperature exceeds a programmable critical temperature limit.
-The default critical temperature limit is 147°C. The INT pin is also an open-drain output that becomes active when the temperature exceeds a programmable limit.
-The INT and CT pins can operate in either comparator or interrupt mode.
+The INT pin is also an open-drain output that becomes active when the temperature exceeds a programmable limit.
+The INT pin and CT pin can operate in either comparator or interrupt mode.